dotnet/AspNetCore.Docs/aspnetcore/fundamentals/w3c-logger/index.md

 ### `LoggingFields`

-`W3CLoggerOptions.LoggingFields` is an enum flag that configures specific parts of the request and response to log, as well as other information about the connection. `LoggingFields` defaults to include all possible fields except `UserName` and `Cookie`.
+`W3CLoggerOptions.LoggingFields` is a bit flag enumeration that configures specific parts of the request and response to log, and other information about the connection. `LoggingFields` defaults to include all possible fields except `UserName` and `Cookie`.

 [!code-csharp[](samples/6.x/Startup.cs?name=configureservices&highlight=6)]